lezcano/geotorch/README.rst

 .. code:: python

+    from torch.nn.utils import parametrize

-    with geotorch.parametrize.cached():
+    with parametrize.cached():
         logits = model(input_)

 Of course, this ``with`` statement may be used simply inside the forward function where the parametrized layer is used several times.

 These ideas fall in the context of parametrized optimization, where one wraps a tensor ``X`` with a function ``f``, and rather than using ``X``, uses ``f(X)``.
 Particular examples of this idea are pruning, weight normalization, and spectral normalization among others.
-This repository implements a framework to approach this kind of problems.
-This framework was accepted to core PyTorch 1.8.
-It can be found under `torch.nn.utils.parametrize`_ and `torch.nn.utils.parametrizations`_.
-When using PyTorch 1.10 or higher, the native PyTorch functions are used within GeoTorch.
-In this case, the user can interact with the parametrizations in GeoTorch using the PyTorch functions.

 As every space in GeoTorch is, at its core, a map from a flat space into a manifold, the tools implemented here also serve as a building block in normalizing flows.
 Using a factorized space such as |low|_ it is direct to compute the determinant of the transformation it defines, as we have direct access to the singular values of the layer.